 The Firm seeks to modify certain loans in conjunction with its loss mitigation activities.
-Through the modification, JPMorgan Chase grants one or more concessions to a borrower who is experiencing financial difficulty in order to minimize the Firm's economic loss and avoid foreclosure or repossession of the collateral, and to ultimately maximize payments received by the Firm from the borrower.
-The concessions granted vary by program and by borrowerspecific characteristics, and may include interest rate reductions, term extensions, other-than-insignificant payment delays or principal forgiveness.
-Effective January 1, 2023 the Firm adopted the Financial Instruments - Credit Losses: Troubled Debt Restructurings and Vintage Disclosure accounting guidance, which changed the accounting for loan modifications from TDRs to FDMs.
-Refer to Note 1 for further information.
+Through the modification, JPMorganChase grants one or more concessions to a borrower who is experiencing financial difficulty in order to minimize the Firm's economic loss and avoid foreclosure or repossession of the collateral, and to ultimately maximize payments received by the Firm from the borrower.
+The concessions granted vary by program and by borrower-specific characteristics, and may include interest rate reductions, term extensions, other-thaninsignificant payment delays or principal forgiveness.